mavenius/Power-Control-HomeAssistant/README.md

 		%}
 	```

-	In addition, it is necessary to insert the sensor that measures the instantaneous general household absorption, expressed in watts (W).
+	In addition, it is necessary to insert the sensor that measures the instantaneous general household consumption, expressed in watts (W).

 	```